-In order to carry out its functions as required by the Health Act 2007 as amended, HIQA has adopted a common Authority Monitoring Approach (AMA).
+In order to do so, HIQA has adopted a common Authority Monitoring Approach (AMA).
 All HIQA staff involved in the regulation of services or the monitoring of services against standards are required to use this approach and any associated policies, procedures and protocols.
 HIQA's monitoring approach does not replace professional judgment.
 Instead, it gives a framework for staff to use professional judgment and supports them to do this.
 The aim of AMA is to ensure: